CyberGen49/CyberFilesRewrite/docs/README.md

 Type: `boolean`
 Whether or not image and video thumbnails should be generated.

 `ImageMagick` needs to be installed to get image thumbnails.
 For video thumbnails, you'll need both `ImageMagick` and `FFMPEG` installed.
-Make sure these programs are in the path by confirming the `mogrify` and `ffmpeg` commands can be run in your terminal.
+Make sure these programs are in the path by confirming that the `convert` and `ffmpeg` commands can be run in your terminal.

 When this is enabled, the initial loading of directories will be significantly slower, especially for videos.